 Follow nature’s example: let fallen dried leaves remain on the soil under trees and shrubs, where they will act as a free mulch inhibiting weeds, holding in moisture, and breaking down to provide nutrients for the plant over the coming year.
 Compost kitchen scraps, pruned twigs, etc. at home.
 You’ll save on disposal fees and landfill space, and reduce transportation impacts, while creating an organic soil amendment for your garden.

-Assess site conditions: make note of where there is sun and moisture and select plants that thrive under those conditions.
-Select plants whose ultimate size and shape fit the area and its needs: overcrowding can encourage diseases, while excessively sparse planting invites weeds.
+Assess your site conditions: make note of where there is sun or shade, and how much moisture different areas get, then select plants that thrive under those conditions.
+Select plants whose ultimate size and shape will fit the area and its needs.
+Overcrowding plants can encourage diseases, while sparse planting can invite weeds.

 Choose compatible plants and plant communities: look to nature for native species that have co-evolved.
 They will often stand a better chance of survival if their relationship is recognized and accounted for within the landscape.
 Avoid invasive plants and aggressive non-natives.
 Some plants, when removed from their native landscapes, lack the environmental or biological constraints that keep them from overrunning a landscape and creating swaths of monoculture.